 GENERAL PRE AND POST CARE INSTRUCTIONS - BROWS, EYELINER, LIPS

 If you have any medical issues, on medication, or any general concerns, it is very important you discuss this with your technician prior to your procedure.

 In order to achieve the best results, please follow the pre and post care instructions as outlined on this page as well as the post care document specific to your procedure emailed to you after your appointment.
 If you are unable to follow these instructions at the time before and after your appointment, it is best you re-schedule.

 PRIOR TO YOUR APPOINTMENT

 To ensure best results, make sure your health is in good condition.
 Get enough rest, eat well, exercise.

 Two weeks before: discontinue use of face creams that have anti-aging and acne-controlling ingredients.
 Stop Retin-A products at least 4 weeks prior (forehead area only).

-NO anti-aging treatment (peels, facials, invasive laser treatments) at least 4 weeks prior to your appointment
+NO anti-aging treatment (peels, invasive laser treatments) at least 4 weeks prior to your appointment

-FOR EYELINER: you must discontinue use of any Eyelash growth serums ( Latisse, Eyenvy, etc) for 4 weeks before and 4 weeks after your TOUCH UP appt
+you must discontinue use of any Eyelash growth serums ( Latisse, Eyenvy, etc) at least 6 months before your appointment.
+Do not continue until 4 weeks after your TOUCH UP appointment.

 AFTER YOUR APPOINTMENT